gogoair/react-combo-select/README.md

 ```

 ### sort
-You can sort data, numbers, alphanumercial (alphanum) or don't sort at all.
-By the default, it will sort strings, but only if the parameters in value are strings
+You can sort as data, numbers, alphanumercial (alphanum) or not sort at all.
+By default, it will sort as strings, but only if the parameters in value are strings.

 ```javascript